Tag: reflection

 Other crops have a different problem.
 Once the crop starts to ripen, you have 2-3 days to get all the fields done.
 Some of these farms were really large.
 I watched the equipment still working in the dark as the harvest continued for 24 hours a day for 3 days.

-Sometimes you have to at the beginning.
+Sometimes you have to wait at the beginning.
 Sometimes you have to wait at the end.
 We just cannot that all waiting is the same or always appropriate.

 ※Reflection※